AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

     >
     >This method is of particular interest when you are using [Headless Content Delivery using Content Fragments with GraphQL](/help/sites-cloud/administering/content-fragments/content-delivery-with-graphql.md).
   * Can be configured for one or multiple references (in the resulting fragment).

 >[!NOTE]
 >
+>See [Upgrade your Content Fragments for UUID References](/help/headless/graphql-api/uuid-reference-upgrade.md) for further information about Content/Fragment Reference and Content/Fragment Reference (UUID), and upgrading to the UUID-based data types.

+>[!NOTE]
+>